johnnycyberseed/ibm-zk/pages/IMS___DBD.md

 - Database Description
-- Coded as an Assembler program using macros
+- Coded in Assembler using macros
+- Built using DBDGEN into...
-- a [[z/OS/Control Block]] that defines the structure of a physical or logical database.
+	- a [[z/OS/Control Block]] that defines the physical structure of an IMS database.
+-
 -